BROADSoftware/HADeploy/docsite/docs/more/conditional_deployment.md

 # Conditional deployment

-Sometime, you want to skip a particuliar object creation, based on specifics condition.
+Sometime, you want to skip a particular object creation, based on specifics condition.

 It is quite easy to do with HADeploy, as most of the object declaration accept a `when:` attribute.
 If this boolean resolve to 'False', then the object creation will be skipped.